 "God gave us two ears and one mouth, so we ought to listen twice as much as we speak" ~Irish Proverb~

-Moxon Rectangle on 20m, Reflector-Radiator Yagi on 15m, Radiator-Director Yagi on 10m.
+Moxon Rectangle on 20m, Reflector-Radiator Yagi on 15m and 12m, Radiator-Director Yagi on 10m.

-I have been using this tribander since May 2013.
+I have been using this antenna since May 2013.
 Bear in mind that only two elements are active on each band, therefore it can't compete with multi-element monobanders.
 Although tests were carried out without another antenna as reference, I have made enough tests to rate its performance.
 I live out in the country, but soil quality is rather poor (sandy).
-The antenna is less than 14 meters (45.9 ft) above the ground, fed with 45 meters (147 ft) of RG-213 coaxial cable.
+The antenna is less than 14 meters (45.9 ft) above the ground.
 However, the least I can say is that the results are well beyond my expectations.
 I hardly ever wait to break a pileup!
-Another feature of this tribander is that although it is not designed for 24 MHz, I am able to use it on the 12m band with 100 watts, through the ATU (high SWR) of the transceiver.
-There is some directivity and gain due to the presence of the other elements.

 In conclusion, I would say that this multiband beam is a good compromise for those who have antenna restrictions.
 The only potential issue (and only for those lacking sufficient mechanical knowledge) is the bending of the corner sections.
 Perhaps that's the price to pay for getting optimal performance from such a small antenna.